35 Ways to Use Idea Management Software to Drive Business Results

 When everyone knows that your idea management process works, you’ll be much better prepared to tackle the challenges related to implementing some of those more complex, potentially disruptive, ideas as that journey almost always involves a few setbacks down the line.

 If you don’t yet have a tool for doing all of this, you might want to consider signing up for Viima.
-We offer a free plan that can help you tackle some of these opportunities with up to 50 users.
+Getting started takes just minutes and is completely free of charge.